• Skip to primary navigation

 Crêpes are ready to flip when the edges start showing the slightest color brown and the center is no longer glossy.

-Crepes may be refrigerated for up to a week, and can be frozen for up to two months.
-To defrost frozen crepes, place them in the refrigerator.
+Crepes can be made ahead and refrigerated for up to a week or frozen for up to two months.

 Besides being the perfect size and shape to create beautiful crepes, our non-stick crepe pan has a hard-anodized PFOA-free non-stick coating that is (drum-roll, please) safe for Metal Utensils and guaranteed for life.